Applying for funding

 Project plan assessment

-If the project is selected for further evaluation, the applicant(s) will be contacted and asked to submit a more detailed project plan, which must not exceed 12 pages in length (excluding supporting appendices and tables).
+If the initial concept application is selected for further evaluation, the applicant(s) will be contacted and asked to submit a more detailed project plan.

 World Rugby’s Scientific Committee will review the project plan.
 Invitation to submit a project plan does not guarantee a successful funding application.